Bernardino Jalandoni Ancestral House

 A brief history of Bernardino Jalandoni Museum

 Silay turned into a progressive town in Negros Occidental with the influx of migrants since 1850.
-It is the town where the successful revolt of November 5, 1898 was conspired.
+It is the town where the successful revolt of November 5, 1898, was conspired.

-The museum now holds a legacy of its own for being a venue for cultural and educational and activities at Silay and the province of Negros Occidental.
+The museum now holds a legacy of its own for being a venue for cultural and educational activities at Silay and the province of Negros Occidental.

-The ground floor is a typical bodega with two carriage and a small souvenir shop near the wooden staircase.
+The ground floor is a typical bodega with two carriages and a small souvenir shop near the wooden staircase.

-After touring the second floor of the ancestral house, we visited other rooms at the ground floor.
-I was fascinated with the old photos showcasing the old Manila, photos of Bacolod and Silay and photos of long-haired Kapampangan and other Filipinos during the Spanish era.
+After touring the second floor of the ancestral house, we visited other rooms on the ground floor.
+I was fascinated with the old photos showcasing the old Manila, photos of Bacolod and Silay, and photos of long-haired Kapampangan and other Filipinos during the Spanish era.

-This lifestyle museum also explored for historical and educational activities is still original in 90% of it that makes a memorabilia of the rich lifestyle and culture practiced in that period.
+This lifestyle museum also explored for historical and educational activities is still original in 90% of it that makes memorabilia of the rich lifestyle and culture practiced in that period.

 What to expect inside the museum?

-- See the facade of the house which follows the Nippa architecture in a miniature form.
+- See the facade of the house, which follows the Nippa architecture in a miniature form.

 - The wooden carvings near the ceiling will catch your attention.
-They are very intricate resembling French design.
+They are very intricate, resembling French design.
 The kind of architecture it has allows better air circulation in that huge mansion.